 - General housing advice, including advice regarding rent arrears

 - General advice around all welfare reform, such as the benefit cap, Universal Credit and other benefit changes

-If you've been financially affected by Coronavirus, or if you're feeling overwhelmed by any of these issues or are struggling to deal with them by yourself, then we're here to help.
-To get in touch with the team send an email to firstname.lastname@example.org.
+We’re also here to help if you’ve been financially affected by Coronavirus, or you’re feeling overwhelmed by the current situation.
+Get in touch with the team by sending an email to firstname.lastname@example.org.

-For those who are experiencing exceptional pressures or a major emergency, help is available in the form of Kent County Council's Support and Assistance Services for home essentials.
+Kent County Council's Support and Assistance Services can help anyone experiencing exceptional pressures or a major emergency.
+The KCC service is for home essentials.
 You can find out more about the service and complete an online application form.